threathunters-io/QLOG/README.md

 # Update July, 2022
 We started QLOG as an experiment to learn more about Windows ETW.
 QLOG provides enriched Logging for process creation events on Windows.
-We have stopped development of QLOG because in the meantime tools were published which use ETW for telemetry and do a way better job than QLOG.
+We have stopped development of QLOG because in the meantime free tools were published which use ETW for telemetry and do a way better job than QLOG.
 Curious?
 Have a look a [Aurora Agent from Nextron](https://www.nextron-systems.com/aurora/).

 # What is Qlog